enzo-project/enzo-dev/.github/pull_request_template.md

 Please provide at least 1-2 sentences describing the pull request in detail.
 Why is this change required?
 What problem does it solve?

 If it fixes an open issue, please link to the issue here.
+Github will [autolink](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls) if prefixed with a hash, e.g. #42.

-If your PR depends on another PR, please link to the PR here.
+If your PR depends on another PR, please link to the PR here [github autolinking syntax](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls).

 [ ] This is a major change or addition.
 Will require two reviewers.